Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: Recent Education Landscape

 The lack of opportunities for practical and hands-on manipulation of objects in the real world is linked to the fact that children are usually poor at intuitive physics~\cite{brelsford1993physics}.
 Therefore, Brelsford~\cite{brelsford1993physics} designed a physics simulator to give students a better intuition about the physical process inside an immersive environment.
 One group of students was given a pendulum in controllable length and three balls in varied mass in this simulator.
 These students can manipulate gravity, mass, location of the balls, air drag, friction, period of the pendulum, force, motion, and starting force of the pendulum to carry out experiments for an hour.
 Another control group of students was given a lecture in the physical classroom on the same material.
 An exam was assigned four weeks after the test.
 The results indicated that those who had learned through the virtual laboratory revealed better retention than those from the lecture-based learning group.

 Similarly, Yalow and Snow~\cite{yalow1980individual} reported that offering learners instructional material in spatial-graphical format, instead of verbal words, will improve their immediate comprehension of the material.
 Therefore, many studies have investigated the benefits of learning in virtual environments.
 Rega and Fink \cite{rega2014immersive} performed a pioneer study that designed a novel approach to pandemic preparedness and response based on immersive simulation.
 The authors developed a semester-long course in simulated environments for students in Master of Public Health (MPH).
 Students are grouped to represent different country health departments during the whole semester, and they can gain incident command training and acquire audio lectures and learning materials related to the imminent pandemic.
 Despite learning in virtual environments, students still considered this training paradigm more groundbreaking, fascinating and educative.
 Such work provides us with another solution to combat the current COVID-19 global pandemic~\cite{lieux2021online}.
+In addition, VR has made significant contributions to other educational cases, e.g., controlling the real chemistry lab by interacting with a virtual lab~\cite{Lu2021} and teaching physical geography through spherical video-based VR immersion~\cite{Jong2020}.